Saudi Airlines Flight – 163

 There was a total of 301 people on board this unfortunate flight.
 When the plane landed, there was no way someone could think that this flight had been subjected to a fire.

 There were no flames or marks on the outside of the plane, but as the doors were opened, flames and smoke filled the inside.
 There were 14 Staff members and 287 passengers, including the old, children, and infants.

-The Autopsy reports of these victims showed that all of them died from inhalation of the smoke and not burnt.
-This was odd that in a fire you usually die of burns.
+The Autopsy reports of these victims showed that they all died from inhalation of the smoke and were not burnt.
 This emphasizes that the passengers all died long before the plane landed.

-The flight departed from Karachi: This Flight had to be landed at Riyadh International Airport which is now the Riyadh Base, but ultimate destination was Jeddah.
-Riyadh was a stop in between the plane's journey.
+The flight departed from Karachi: This Flight had to be landed at Riyadh International Airport, now the Riyadh Base, but the ultimate destination was Jeddah.

-The deadliest accident in the World: This accident proved to be the deadliest in around the world.
-Many investigations were carried out after the accident to map out exactly what happened.
-There were people from all around different continents on board including Pakistan, Britain, Japan, Philippines etc.
+The deadliest accident in the World: This accident proved to be the deadliest in aviation history.
+Many investigations were carried out after the accident to determine precisely what happened.

-The Pilot Problem: Reports had shown that there was a pilot problem due to which the fire broke out.
-The mystery, however, was as for why the captain did not order out an emergency on the plane after the fire had been known.
+The Pilot Problem: Reports had shown a pilot problem due to which the fire broke out.
+The mystery, however, was why the captain did not order an emergency on the plane after the fire had been known.

-Some questions remain unanswered which probably only those on board could have explained well.
-You can read the findings report in this link “Finding Report of the Incident“
+Some questions remain unanswered, which probably only those on board could have explained well.
+You can read the findings report at the “Finding Report of the Incident.”